K0K0SHA/Zhonya/README.md

-# Zhonya
+# Project Zhonya's Hourglass
-Stopwatch apps and timers for Windows, Linux, and Android
+Stopwatch apps and timers for Windows, Linux, and Android.